-- That the organization has not turned down any HLS applicants for sponsorship for external fellowships (unless they had multiple HLS applicants and sponsored one of them).
+- That the organization has not turned down any HLS applicants for hosting them for external fellowships (unless they had multiple HLS applicants and hosted one of them).

 - That the organization will sign and abide by the Memorandum of Understanding with Harvard Law School.